Tsangares/Probecard/README.md

 ## About

 Probecard is built off the original Labmaster software, but using PyQt as a graphics manager.
+It contains many tools used in making daq windows with PyQt.

 ## Quickstart

+*Note:* Currently the pip package does not work for v1.4.
-This package is maintained as a pip package at https://pypi.org/project/probecard/.
+This package is maintained as a pip package at https://pypi.org/project/probecardv1.4/.

 To install simply use pip: